praveek/launch.en/help/extension-reference/adobe-extensions/experience-cloud-id-service-extension.md

 ---
 title: Experience Cloud ID Service Extension
-seo-title: Experience Cloud ID Service Extension in Adobe Launch
+seo-title: Experience Cloud ID Service Extension for Adobe Launch
-description:
+description: Information about configuring the Experience Cloud ID extension, and the options available when using this extension to build a rule
-seo-description:
+seo-description: Experience Cloud ID Service Extension for Adobe Launch
 ---

 # Experience Cloud ID Service Extension